themesberg/flowbite-svelte/src/routes/docs/components/typography.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { A } from '$lib';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { A } from '$lib';
 </script>